lawnjelly/godot-llightmap/README.md

 * For each light you can scale power with the `energy` parameter, and change color.
 * In forward tracing you can scale the number of samples per light using the `indirect energy` light parameter.
 This is useful for directional lights which may need more samples.
 * Spotlights have position, direction and spot angle, and volume with scale.
 * When using spatial materials, the albedo texture will be found automatically.
-When using custom shaders, in order for LLightmap to find the texture colors for bouncing light, the texture _must_ be called `texture_albedo`.
+When using custom shaders, in order for LLightmap to find the texture colors for bouncing light, the uniform in the shader _must_ be called `texture_albedo`.
 Otherwise a plain white color will be used for bounces.